MaddieM4/python-libdeje/README.md

 python-libdeje
 ==============

-_DEJE, n.
-Democratically Enforced JSON Environment_
+_DEJE, n., Democratically Enforced JSON Environment._

 DEJE is an EJTP protocol for tightly managed, verified, and timelined JSON data.
 You can use it for any distributed data system that needs strong safety